Start planning your next getaway to the Louisiana Northshore with a copy of our latest visitor inspiration guide!Request Yours Now

-Some tips: The Tammany Trace is closed to motorized traffic except for authorized emergency vehicles and the vehicles used by park rangers who patrol its length from daylight to dark daily.
-Bring your bike, your rollerblades or just your favorite walking shoes and enjoy the Trace.
-Don't bring your pets; they're not allowed.
+The Tammany Trace is closed to motorized traffic except for authorized emergency vehicles and the vehicles used by park rangers who patrol its length from daylight to dark daily.
+E-bikes are welcome on the Trace.
+A 15 MPH speed limit is in place.

 Yes!
 Restrooms are located at trailheads along the route, including the Mandeville Trailhead and Cultural Interpretive Center, the St. Tammany Parish Tourist Commission and Visitor Center, Abita Springs Trailhead Museum, the Covington Trailhead, the Slidell Trailhead, the Lacombe Trailhead, and Koop Drive/Kids Connection, the official headquarters of the Tammany Trace.

 Are there places to eat along the Tammany Trace?

 There are plenty of options for dining along the Tammany Trace, including restaurants, coffee shops, and breweries.
 A few great options include:

 Restaurants: Abita Roasting Company Covington | Mattina Bella | Abita Brew Pub | Nan's New Orleans Cafe and Poboys | Bayou Adventure Kitchen |The Old Rail Brewing Company

 Breweries: Abita Brewery | Chafunkta Brewing Company | The Old Rail Brewing Company

 What can I see and do along the Tammany Trace?